shader-slang/slangpy/README.md

     )
 ```

 A final note there is the significant parameter block containing the whole scene.
-In theory it could be passed to the function as well, however a user may not wish to structure the code in this highly functional way, and an API shouldn't force users to a certain way of thinking unless absolutely necessary.
+In theory it could be passed as an argument, however a user may not wish to structure code in this highly functional way, and an API shouldn't force users to a certain way of thinking unless absolutely necessary.

 # Complex Types / Type Marshalling

 Thus far we've focussed on simple types like 'float', however we need to support the full range of types that Slang supports.
 SGL already contains extensive type marshalling support (though needs some additions), so is well suited to the problem.
-For this section, we can assume that basic process of converting a python dictionary to/from a slang structure is solved (as it pretty much is in SGL).
+For this section, we can assume that the basic process of converting a python dictionary to/from a slang structure is solved (as it pretty much is in SGL).
 That is, it is currently possible in SGL to call:

 ```
     computekernel.dispatch(